autognc/ravenML-train-plugins/README.md

 ### install_all.sh
 Installs all plugins in this directory using their `install.sh` scripts.
 Mostly a convenience item when installing.
 When uninstalling, this script should be used **exclusively** in place of any individual plugin's `install.sh` script.
-It supports the same two flags as any `install.sh`:
+It supports the same two flags as any `install.sh`, plus one additional flag:
 - `-u`: uninstall.
 Passed to uninstall all plugins, including all plugin dependencies.
-- `-g` GPU install.
+- `-g`: GPU install.
 Can be paired with `-g` for uninstalling a GPU install.

-`install_all.sh` contains logic to ensure that if any plugins share dependencies with Raven core these dependencies remain met at the compeition of the pluigin uninstall.
-This is accomplished by verifying the environment against its `environment.yml` file once `install.sh -u` script is run for each plugin.
+- `-c`: conda mode.
+Passed to indicate that an uninstall is occuring inside a conda environment defined by the `environment.yml` in the root of this repository.
+This `environment.yml` will always mirror the `environment.yml` in [ravenML](https://github.com/autognc/ravenML).
+When passed, `install_all.sh` will verify the environment against `environment.yml` once `install.sh -u` is run for each plugin.
+This guarantees that if any plugins share dependencies with ravenML core these dependencies remain met at the completion of the plugin uninstall.

 ## Making a Plugin

 Follow these steps to create a plugin.

 ### 1. Create file structure.
-Every Raven training plugin will begin with the following file structure:
+Every ravenML training plugin will begin with the following file structure:
 ```
-raven_<plugin_name>/                   # name of the package, with underscores
+ravenml_<plugin_name>/                   # name of the package, with underscores
-    raven_<plugin_name>/               # ''
+    ravenml_<plugin_name>/               # ''
         __init__.py
-        core.py                 # core of plugin - contains command group
+        core.py                 # core of plugin - contains top level command
-                                    entire plugin flows from
+                                    group for entire plugin
     install.sh                  # install script for the plugin
     requirements.in             # user created requirements file for CPU install
     requirements-gpu.in         # user created requirements file for GPU install